antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/termios.rst

    pair: POSIX; I/O control
    pair: tty; I/O control

 This module provides an interface to the POSIX calls for tty I/O control.
-For a complete description of these calls, see :manpage:`termios(2)` Unix manual page.
-It is only available for those Unix versions that support POSIX *termios* style tty I/O control configured during installation.
+For a complete description of these calls, see the POSIX or Unix manual pages.
+It is only available for those Unix versions that support POSIX *termios* style tty I/O control (and then only if configured at installation time).

 All functions in this module take a file descriptor *fd* as their first argument.
-This can be an integer file descriptor, such as returned by ``sys.stdin.fileno()``, or a file object, such as ``sys.stdin`` itself.
+This can be an integer file descriptor, such as returned by ``sys.stdin.fileno()``, or a :term:`file object`, such as ``sys.stdin`` itself.

 This module also defines all the constants needed to work with the functions provided here; these have the same name as their counterparts in C.  Please